-7. Sea Walking at North Bay Beach
+7. North Bay Beach

 In the North Bay Beach you can walk under the sea and finally visit ‘Octopus’s Garden’!
 Colourful school of fishes, coral reefs and various other marine life forms you’ve never seen before would be swimming right by you.
 After all, North Bay Beach is the finest place for sea walking in Asia.

 Also, you don’t have to know anything about swimming for this activity!
 You can normally breathe under the glass helmet.
 In fact, this is a convenient location for this activity as it is safe and there is no air pressure that bothers.